Edward N. Hall: Missile development work

 The resulting three-stage rocket weighed only 65,000 lb at lift-off compared to 243,000 lb for Atlas.
 To do this, he compelled the nuclear weapon designers to get the weight of a 1 MtTNT hydrogen bomb down to under 500 lb.
 Hall remained in charge of Minuteman until August 1958, when Schriever relieved him.
 As the design problems were largely solved and the project moved into a new phase of testing and production, Schriever felt that the project required someone with greater administrative skills who could work more harmoniously with all the stakeholders involved.
 Hall was awarded an oak leaf cluster to his Legion of Merit in 1960 for his contribution to the development of solid-fuel rockets.
 He would be remembered as the "father of the Minuteman ICBM".

 Hall was sent to Paris to take the lead in designing, developing, producing, and deploying a solid-fueled IRBM for NATO.
 Coordinating engineers from France, Germany, Italy and the UK was no easy task, but he managed to get the project under way.
 The result of this effort was the only European IRBM: the French Diamant.

-FBI investigation

-In January 1950, when J. Edgar Hoover was notified by the Army Security Agency (successor to the Army's Signal Intelligence Service or SIS), that Theodore Hall, Ed Hall's younger brother and a teenage physicist on the Manhattan Project at Los Alamos from January 1944 to the end of the war, had been identified in decrypted Soviet spy cables as a spy in the project for the NKVD, his counter-intelligence unit in the FBI quickly identified Major Hall as his brother.
-In a January 6, 1951 letter to the USAF's first director of that military branch's Office of Special Investigations Gen. Joseph Carroll, Hoover alerted him to the troubling family connection.
-That letter, which was found through a FOIA request by journalist Lindorff for Edward Hall's FBI file, was followed by a second letter Hoover sent on March 24, 1951 in which Hoover refers to a response that he had received from General Carroll.
-Hoover noted that Gen. Carroll had ignored and not responded to his earlier request to be permitted to interview Edward Hall about the relationship and any current or past knowledge about his brother's spying, and Carroll had said his own OSI would be investigating Major Hall's loyalty, not the FBI.